-Effective for students entering Cambrian College as of January 2018, applicants who have been granted an offer of admission to a qualifying full-time program and complete the eligibility questions within the myCambrian Applicant Portal may be eligible to receive an entrance award that will be credited to their Registration Fee at Cambrian College.
+Effective for students entering Cambrian College as of September 2018, applicants who have been granted an offer of admission to a qualifying full-time program and complete the eligibility questions within the myCambrian Applicant Portal may be eligible to receive an entrance award that will be credited to their Tuition Deposit at Cambrian College.

 - To enhance accessibility to postsecondary education at Cambrian College for those students that can identify financial need/hardship

 - Remove financial barriers to entering post-secondary education for first year, first semester students that demonstrate financial need/hardship throughout the application/confirmation/registration process

 - A one-time $500 award to be applied to the applicant’s account to cover the Term Deposit.
 (See qualifying programs in Appendix A)

 Only students who remain registered beyond day 10 of the Fall 2019 semester at Cambrian College that have been identified throughout the application process may claim this award.

 Only students who register in semester 1 of an eligible program in Fall 2019 and who have been identified throughout the application process as being within the top 100 applicants with financial need/hardship are eligible.
 There are a maximum number of awards, and eligibility will be based on the highest financial need as demonstrated throughout the questionnaire process.
 Applicants must have confirmed their acceptance of an offer of admission to Cambrian College, have completed the questionnaire within the myCambrian portal and have been selected by the eligibility committee based on questionnaire results to be eligible for the Entrance Award Program.

 The questionnaire will be accessible within the myCambrian portal and will open on May 1, 2019.
 The questionnaire will close at midnight on July 1, 2019.

 - Do you have dependent children?
 If yes, how many?